parsafarshadfar/trendi_search/README.md

 ## Features

-- **Google Trends Analysis**: Visualize trends for specified keywords over a selected time frame.
+- **📈 Google Trends Analysis**: Visualize trends for specified keywords over a selected time frame.
-- **Trending Regions Visualization**: Display a geographic map showing the regions where a keyword is trending.
+- **📉 Trending Regions Visualization**: Display a geographic map showing the regions where a keyword is trending.
-- **Google Custom Search with Summarizer**: Perform a Google Custom Search with options to filter by date range, content type, and domain.
+- **🌐 Google Custom Search with Summarizer**: Perform a Google Custom Search with options to filter by date range, content type, and domain.
 Summarize content from the results for quick insights.

 ## Overview